Welcome to the TRAC website, home of the celebrated annual Theoretical Roman Archaeology Conference, TRAC publications, and additional events.

 (aka “the Roman Society”).

-The next TRAC annual conference, TRAC 2017, will be held in Durham, UK in March 2017.
+The next TRAC annual conference, TRAC 2017, will be held in Durham, UK on March 28-31 2017.
+Click here to go to the TRAC Durham web pages.

 Recent Site Updates